lucasgs/paycal/README.md

 First, install [Rust](https://www.rust-lang.org/tools/install)

-Then clone this repo and execute the following using your own arguments:
+Then clone this repo and execute the following with your parameters:

 `cargo run {rate} {hours_by_date}`